Confirmation hearing delayed for Ronny Jackson, Trump's VA Secretary pick

 Breaking News Emails

-Ronny Jackson’s confirmation hearing to lead the Department of Veterans Affairs, scheduled for Wednesday afternoon, was postponed because of unspecified concerns about Jackson's background, two sources told NBC News.
+WASHINGTON — Ronny Jackson’s confirmation hearing to lead the Department of Veterans Affairs, scheduled for Wednesday afternoon, has been postponed because of unspecified concerns about Jackson's background, two sources told NBC News.

 A White House official said the scope of the allegations are not yet clear.
 An aide to a Republican senator on the committee said members are continuing to dig into Jackson's recent history.